chifflier/ansible-lxc-ssh/README.md

 ```

 The actual container creation is redirected to the `ansible_host`, also fact gathering is turned off because the container is not yet live.
 It might be a good idea to create the containers one by one, hence the serialization.
 In my case I also setup ssh access and hostname resolution during the container setup - this does not work well when run in parallel for multiple containers.

-## notes

-*     I haven't found any proper method to access the 'inventory_name' from the connection plugin, so I used 'ansible_ssh_extra_args' to store the name of the container.